-- Identification of the main environmental and social resources and receptors from the baseline data collection from project sites - Literature review of impacts of solar generation project - Results of the stakeholders and community consultations
+- Identification of the main environmental and social resources and receptors from the baseline data collection from project site - Literature review of impacts of solar generation project - Results of the stakeholders and community consultations

 During the ESIA study, in addition to including some more impacts (based on additional information from the site), a brief description and analysis were made for each impact identified.
-Accordingly, the proposed project's potential impacts (positive and negative, large, or small, direct or indirect, reversible and irreversible, and significant and insignificant) on the existing biophysical and socio-economic environment and significance are outlined in the next section.
-Parameters such as Land environment, Water Environment, Air Environment, Noise Environment, and Socio-Economic Environment are of significance in the Environmental Impact Assessment and are being discussed in detail below.
+Accordingly, the proposed project's potential impacts (positive and negative, large, or small, direct, or indirect, reversible, and irreversible, and significant and insignificant) on the existing biophysical and socio-economic environment and significance are outlined in the next section.
+Parameters such as land environment, water environment, air environment, noise environment, and socioeconomic environment are of significance in the environmental impact assessment and are being discussed in detail below.